 Cameras: two against one

-One area where Apple’s former flagships have the clear upper edge is in the camera department.
-Both the iPhone 12 Mini and the iPhone 11 share the same pair of 12MP rear cameras.
+One area where Apple’s former mainstream models have the clear upper edge is in the camera department.
+Both the iPhone 13 Mini and the iPhone 13 share the same pair of 12MP rear cameras.
 One is a standard wide-angle snapper, the other an ultra-wide for capturing more of a given scene.
-They use the same front-facing sensor as well.
-The only major difference?
-The iPhone 12 Mini can capture Dolby Vision HDR video.
+They use the same front-facing sensor, and can capture Dolby Vision HDR video.

 No such luck for the latest iPhone SE: it’s still equipped with the same single sensor on the back, which means you’re stuck with a single focal length.
 That said, its 12MP f/1.8 wide-angle camera has been capturing solid snaps since it launched on the iPhone 8.

-Apple has also promised improvements to “computational photography”, courtesy of the new A15 Bionic processor inside the third-gen iPhone SE.
-These include Smart HDR 4 for sensitive colour and contrast adjustments, support for Live Text content detection in the Camera app, plus improved noise-reduction when recording video in low-light.
+Apple has also promised improvements to “computational photography”, courtesy of the A15 Bionic processor inside the third-gen iPhone SE.
+These include Smart HDR 4 for sensitive colour and contrast adjustments, support for Live Text content detection in the Camera app, plus improved noise reduction when recording video in low light.

-How the updated iPhone SE’s camera performs in real world conditions will have to wait for our full review.
-As we learnt from the previous generation of the iPhone SE, the processor has a big impact when it comes to image processing and quality.
-With just a single sensor, the SE will never be as versatile as the iPhone 11 or 12 Mini – nor will it deliver the same depth of field effects in Portrait Mode.
-But there’s every chance it will still be capable of capturing excellent images in most conditions.
+With just a single sensor, the SE will never be as versatile as the iPhone 13 or 13 Mini – nor will it deliver the same depth of field effects in Portrait Mode.
+But it will still be capable of capturing very clean images in most conditions.

 Performance & battery life: close run thing

-Just as the last iPhone SE launched in 2020 with a processor borrowed from its contemporary flagship stablemate, so its successor comes equipped with Apple’s latest A15 Bionic processor – a chip it shares with the range-topping iPhone 13.
+Just as the last iPhone SE launched in 2020 with a processor borrowed from its contemporary flagship stablemate, so its successor comes equipped with Apple’s A15 Bionic processor – a chip it shares with the iPhone 13 and 13 Mini.

 Features & perks: saving face

-One of the headline additions to the third-gen iPhone SE is 5G connectivity, which allows the most affordable iPhone in 2022 to connect to the fastest mobile data networks (where available).
-This brings it bang up to date with the iPhone 12 Mini, which also features 5G connectivity.
-The iPhone 11 is the loser here, with no 5G.
+One of the headline additions to the third-gen iPhone SE is 5G connectivity, which allows the most affordable iPhone in 2023 to connect to the fastest mobile data networks (where available).
+This brings it level with the iPhone 13 and 13 Mini, which also feature 5G connectivity.

-Both the iPhone 12 Mini and the iPhone SE (2022) ship in 64GB, 128GB and 256GB storage capacities, while the iPhone 11 tops out at 128GB.
-All three models support both wireless and fast charging, with a compatible adapter, and all three devices run iOS 15, Apple’s latest software version.
+The iPhone SE (2022) ships in 64GB, 128GB and 256GB storage capacities; the iPhone 13 and 13 Mini start at 128GB and top out at 512GB.
+All three models support both wireless and fast charging, with a compatible adapter, and all three devices can run the latest version of Apple’s iOS software.

-Spec sheets fully considered, picking between the three cheapest iPhone models in 2022 is no mean feat.
-The iPhone SE (2022), the iPhone 12 Mini and the iPhone 11 are still available directly from Apple – and the price difference between their 64GB versions spans just £110.
-Yet each represents a distinctly different proposition for a budget iPhone.
+Spec sheets fully considered, picking between the three cheapest iPhone models in 2023 is no mean feat.
+The iPhone SE (2022) and iPhone 13 are still available directly from Apple – and the price difference between their 128GB versions spans just £120/$120.
+You could save more cash with the 64GB iPhone SE, but that’s such little storage we’d recommend against it.

-The updated iPhone SE is a different breed altogether.
-Its throwback shell is bigger than the iPhone 12 Mini’s, yet it features an LCD screen that’s less vibrant and smaller by 0.7in.
-But it also delivers just enough highlights to make it very tempting for the price tag: 5G, 15-hour battery life and Apple’s latest A15 processor.
-If you’re upgrading from anything older than an iPhone X, the SE is now an even more compelling choice for those who don’t want to break the bank.
+The iPhone SE’s throwback shell is pretty big, yet it features an LCD screen that’s less vibrant and smaller.
+It still delivers just enough highlights to make it tempting for the price: 5G, 15-hour battery life and Apple’s A15 processor.
+If you’re upgrading from anything older than an iPhone X, the SE is a compelling choice for those who don’t want to break the bank.